SpaceTeam/STS1_COBC_SW/README.md

 The recommended way to develop and build this project is to use the Docker image [tuwienspaceteam/sts1-cobc](https://hub.docker.com/r/tuwienspaceteam/sts1-cobc) as a dev container.
-It is specifically built for that purpose, i.e., it comes with all required compiler, libraries and tools.
+It is specifically built for that purpose, i.e., it comes with all required compilers, libraries and tools.
 This makes it easier to get started but also ensures reliable and consistent builds.
 See [this page](https://wiki.tust.at/books/spaceteamsat1-sts1/page/setup-compilers-and-tools) on our internal wiki for more information.